Skip to main content

 2. Reduced Hallucinations: Because the LLM “finds” the tool definition right before using it, it is less likely to hallucinate parameters or use the wrong tool.

-3. Multi-Server Conflict Resolution: If two servers provide a tool named search, the Meta-Tools return the serverName as a namespace, allowing the LLM to specify which one to use.
+3. Multi-Server Conflict Resolution: If two servers provide a tool named search, the Meta-Tools return serverName and serverId.
+Use serverName fragments for discovery and serverId for exact schema lookup/execution.